 Boosts Your Immune System

 Boosting immunity is probably the most well-known benefit of vitamin C and for good reason.
-It has a powerful effect on immune health and is one of the best supplements you can turn to when dealing with (or trying to avoid) infection.
+It has a powerful effect on immune health and is one of the best vitamins for dealing with (or trying to avoid) infection.

 To start with, vitamin C encourages the production of certain types of white blood cells that help protect your body from infection.
 On the flip side, not having enough vitamin C can make your body more susceptible to diseases like pneumonia and other respiratory infections.

-It’s also worth taking vitamin C after you’re already sick to help your body recover.
+It may also be worth taking vitamin C after you’re already sick to help your body recover.

 Research has shown that supplementation can reduce symptoms and shorten the duration of respiratory tract infections.
 Combining it with zinc has even shown effectiveness for improving the outcome of malaria and diarrhea infections in children in developing countries.

-Other studies have also shown that vitamin C can help to shorten the ever-annoying common cold and possibly make it less severe.
-Definitely worth having some on hand during cold and flu season!
+Other studies have also shown that vitamin C may help to shorten the ever-annoying common cold and possibly make it less severe.

 Works as a Powerful Antioxidant